 What Is Your Learning Personality?

 Consider how you like to learn but also how you learn best.
 For example, you may like to learn on your own in a self-directed program.

 Be honest with yourself.
-Consider first starting by answering the questions “How do I learn best?
-What’s my learning style?”
+Consider first starting by answering questions like “How do I learn best” and “What’s my learning style?”

 Do you learn best visually, auditory, or hands-on?
 In other words, do you learn best by reading and retaining the information, by hearing someone teach the information, or by working through the information on your own through hands-on activities?